JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 # 1200 new homes, no social rented#
 While most eyes have been on the plans for the redevelopment of the Elephant and Castle shopping centre, an equally large and very similiar proposal, with no social rented housing, out of over a thousand new homes, on the other side of Southwark has been stealthily making its way towards planning permission.

 The Biscuit Factory in Bermondsey is the former site of Peek Freans, which employed xxx workers in its heyday.
 It closed in 19?? and is now the home to a variety of businesses and offices.
 The site was bought by Grovesnor Estates (?) in 20??
 Grosvenor proposes a mixed use development of 1217 new homes with 19000 sqm of other uses, and a new school.
 The homes will all be Build to Rent, owned and mangaged by Grovesnor; none will be for sale.
-Grovesnor are offering 27% affordable housing
+Grovesnor are offering 27% affordable housing at 75% market rents.
+There will be no social rented housing.

+The housing policy for the area requires 35% affordable housing, three-quarters social rent.
+This would be  about 420 units in total, 360 social rent, th remainder part-buy/part rent.
+Southwark has no current policy which allows BtR.
+Grovesnor are relying on so-called 'emerging about 450 units, with the remainder .
+Policy also requires

+Convenant 15

+Similarities with Delancey
+No surprise to see DS2
+Grovesnor Estate His His Grace, the Duke of Westminster https://www.grosvenorestate.com/about-us.aspx